lolmomarchal/Alignment-CSE185-SP24-/README.md

 This project is intended to be our final project in CSE 185: Advanced Bioinformatics Laboratory for the Spring 2024 quarter, to be presented to our peers and Professor Melissa Gyrmrek.

+## File Descriptions
+Here is a brief description of the files:

+#### Code Files
+- The `ReferenceIndexing.py` file implements the indexing of a reference genome sequence using the Burrows-Wheeler Transform (BWT) and the FM-index.
+This indexing process efficiently preprocesses the reference genome sequence to enable fast pattern matching and retrieval of substring occurrences.
+- The `seedAndExtend.py` file implements a local alignment approach.
+It first identifies potential seed matches between the query sequence and the reference genome using exact matching with a k-mer approach.
+Then, it extends these seeds locally to find the best alignment between the sequences.
+This local alignment strategy allows for more accurate alignments, particularly in regions where sequences may differ due to insertions, deletions, or substitutions.

+#### Data
+-

 ## So...what is an Alignment?
 An alignment is a process of arranging DNA, RNA, or protein sequences to identify regions of similarity.
 These similarities can be due to functional, structural, or evolutionary relationships.
 Alignments help in comparing sequences to find conserved regions, which are important for understanding biological functions and evolutionary histories.